 Any time you see a cove with shallow water, you'll find great snorkeling conditions; waters alive with minnows, snappers, barracuda, puffer fish, sting ray, and so many other species that it is hard to keep track.
 In addition to the lively fish, there is something awe-inspiring about the coral reef structures.

 If you'd like to have a local expert on hand to show you the best snorkeling sites, it isn't hard to arrange one.
 Most accommodations have their favorite guide's number on hand and snorkeling gear is included in the cost.
 You can expect to spend around $35(USD) per person for this service.

-If you're looking forward to seeing what's down below you should consider a visit to Guana Cay Beach.
+If you're ready to see what's down below you might enjoy Guana Cay Beach.
 Known for its blossoming shallow reefs, these waters are alight with the likes of parrotfish, angelfish, and more swimming gracefully about as they feed and explore.
 When snorkeling here, you'll have up close access to this sight without having to travel too far from the sandy shore.
-This snorkeling site is situated on Great Guana Cay.
+This snorkeling site is located on Great Guana Cay.

 |Guana Cay Beach||1.7 mi.
 Northeast of Central Spoil Bank Cay||Great Abaco|

 |Fowl Cays National Park||6.5 mi.
 North of Central Marsh Harbour||Fowl Cay|

 To learn more about snorkeling, including useful tips and suggestions for beginners and "pros" read this extensive Caribbean snorkeling article.